joshed-io/reveal-hugo/README.md

 To see an example of highlighting with Reveal.js, check out the [highlightjs-linenumbers-example](https://reveal-hugo.dzello.com/highlightjs-linenumbers-example/) presentation.

 By default, markdown code fences will be processed with Hugo.
-To turn that off, add this to your `config.toml` file:
+To turn that off, add this to your `hugo.toml` file:

 ``` toml
 [markup.highlight]